MISP/misp-book/pymisp/README.md

 #### add_named_attribute.py

-Allow to add an argument to an existing event by givng only the type of the attribute.
+Allow to add an argument to an existing event by giving only the type of the attribute.
 The category will be set with a default value.

 Arguments:
 * **event**: The id of the event to update.